JustAjani/Knight-s-Conquest/README.md

 - **Enemy AI Status**: Still experiencing some bugs.[Bugs are fixed...most of them]
 - **New Enemy**: Added a Bat enemy.
 - **New Enemy Status**: Have their own distinctive behaviours and sound [it has some bugs here and there but yeah]
+- **Gravity Class**: Made by chatgpt [not yet implemented in the game mode as yet gonna make some changes]

 ## Objectives
 The primary goals of this project are: